ejsheard/TestRMarkdown/README.md

 - Click on “Knit HTML” or do File > Knit Document.
 RStudio should display a preview of the resulting HTML.
 Also look at the file browser.
 You should see the R Markdown document, i.e. foo.Rmd AND the resulting HTML foo.html.
 - Congratulations, you’ve just made your first reproducible report with R Markdown.
 - You might want to commit here.
+- Push the current state to GitHub.
+- Go visit it in the browser.
+Should see R Markdown document and the associated HTML.
+The Rmd is quite readable.
+But the output is obviously not there.
+HTML is ugly.